milliHQ/terraform-aws-next-js-image-optimization/examples/with-existing-cloudfront/README.md

 ## Integration

-For a zero config setup the module is preconfigured to create a CloudFront by itself.
+For a zero config setup the module is preconfigured to create a CloudFront distribution by itself.
-However when using the module togehter with an external CloudFront resource, disable this beheaviour by setting `cloudfront_create_distribution` to `false`:
+However when using the module together with an external CloudFront resource, you can disable this behavior by setting `cloudfront_create_distribution` to `false`:

 ```diff
 module "next_image_optimizer" {